parikshitsharma2001/event-ticketing-and-seat-reservation/README.md

 ## 1. Introduction

-The Event Ticketing and Seat Reservation System is a production-grade microservices application designed to handle event management, user authentication, seat reservations, and payment processing at scale.
+The Event Ticketing and Seat Reservation System is a production-grade microservices application designed to handle event management, user authentication, seat reservations, order management, and payment processing at scale.
 Built with modern technologies and best practices, the system demonstrates expertise in distributed systems, containerization, and cloud-native development.

 ### Architecture Overview